STF1998/Desk20/README.md

 When designing Flocus we had two goals: to help students (like ourselves) reduce procrastination and raise awareness for a critical world issue.
 Many of the current interval times for students were focused on a clock however after initial focus groups and interviews with friends and family, we identified that an animation would be more suitable and more enticing to use given its novelty compared to a clock timer.
 Our single-page application provides users with a useful but easy on the eye animation for a study interval while raising awareness and funds for a key issue: water accessibility in developing nations.

-## Our Stakeholders
+## Who are we passing Flocus onto?

 ### Asaqua

 Asaqua is dedicated to solving the water crisis in underdeveloped countries by offering an affordable rainwater harvesting solution.
 We believe our water tanks can facilitate clean water accessibility in rural villages.
 Asaqua collaborates with committed locals, NGOs, and research institutes and strives for a sustainable future for our next generation.

-Our vision is a world where no kid has to trudge miles every day to fetch water, and every individual has the access to clean water.
+Their vision is a world where no child has to trudge miles every day to fetch water, and every individual has the access to clean water.

 While, we have been working on this project it was great to learn more about the work Asaqua does in developing nations.
 This understanding further motivated the team to create a product to the best of our ability given the meaningful impact it could have on both procrastination and helping raise awareness for the work Asaqua does.